elimelt/notes/operating-systems/lecture-notes/page-faults.md

 ### Memory required to hold a page table can be large

 - need one PTE per page in the virtual address space
-- 32 bit AS with 4KB pages = 220 PTEs = 1,048,576 PTEs- 4 bytes/PTE = 4MB per page table
+- 32 bit AS with 4KB pages = 220 PTEs = 1,048,576 PTEs.
+4 bytes/PTE = 4MB per page table
-    - OS’s typically have separate page tables per process
+    - OS's typically have separate page tables per process
     - 25 processes = 100MB of page tables
 - 48 bit AS, same assumptions, 64GB per page table!